coq/coq/doc/sphinx/language/gallina-specification-language.rst

 commands of Gallina.
 A sentence of the vernacular language, like in many natural languages, begins with a capital letter and ends with a dot.

+Sentences may be *decorated* with so-called *attributes*, which are described in the corresponding section (:ref:`gallina-attributes`).

 The different kinds of command are described hereafter.
 They all suppose that the terms occurring in the sentences are well-typed.